 OSUIT recognizes that many business, industrial, educational, and personal activities involve the use of computers.
-Therefore, all OSUIT graduates may demonstrate competency by one of the following methods.
+Therefore, all OSUIT graduates will demonstrate competency by completing CS 1013 Computer Literacy & Applications or any other course designated by an academic school as meeting this requirement.